CenturyLinkLabs/zodiac/README.md

 ```

 ## Installation

+### Readying the remote environment
+While Zodiac can be used just locally, most will be pointing it at a remote environment.
+In that case zodiac needs to be able to communicate with the docker daemon on that remote host. __We strongly encourage the use of Docker Machine__ for provisioning and installing Docker on the remote host.
+Zodiac is designed to work out of the box with a Machine-provisioned endpoint.
+However, one can also set `DOCKER_OPTS` manually on the remote host.
+Instructions for setting `DOCKER_OPTS` at runtime will vary by OS.

+#### TLS
+If you are going to use Zodiac to deploy to remote hosts you will want to ensure that your remote Docker daemon is protected with TLS security.
+Zodiac ships with TLS support out of the box.
+Both host verification and client authentication are done via TLS.
+TLS is enabled by default, though it may be disabled for debugging purposes, when using private networks, etc.

+##### Configuring TLS

+__NOTE:__ We assume you're using TLS by default, if not using TLS (strongly discouraged), you'll need to set `--tls=false`, or set the `DOCKER_TLS` envirnoment variable to false.

+###### Let Docker Machine do all the heavy lifting
+If you used Docker machine to provision Docker on the remote Host, it will have generated TLS certificates and keys for you on both the client and host machine.

+You can use the `docker-machine env` command to automatically set-up the environment variables necessary for Zodiac to communicate with the remote host via TLS:

+    eval "$(docker-machine env your_remote_name)"

+If you do this, you should not need to use the `--endpoint` flag or any of the `--tls*` flags when running the Zodiac client.

+###### OR Set up the certificates manually
+If you choose to generate the TLS certificates manually, you'll want to genrate a certificate (be it self-signed or CA signed) for the host.
+You'll also want to generate a client certificate for authentication purposes.
+Consult the Docker docs for [securing the Docker daemon](https://docs.docker.com/articles/https/).

+Use the `zodiac help` command to see the options for passing in the necassary certificate files.

+### Install the local Zodiac client
 * Install [Docker Compose](http://docs.docker.com/compose/) **v1.3**.
 See: http://docs.docker.com/compose/
 * Install the Zodiac Binary for your platform.
 See: https://github.com/CenturyLinkLabs/zodiac/releases/